saulpierotti/markdown_notebook/ADS.md

 	* In this case I still have a complexity of $\Theta(n \log{n})$
 * To assure that no particular input (i.e. a sorted array) cause the worst-case scenario of quicksort, I can use the randomized version of the algorithm
 	* I can either randomize the input or the choice of the pivot
+* Also quick-sort sorts is able to sort in place

-# Sone reflections on sorting
+# Some reflections on sorting
 * All the algorithms we saw sort in place with the exception of MERGESORT
 * A sort can be stable or not
 	* Sorting stability is the preserving of the orders of records with equal keys